vector-of-bool/vscode-gitflow/README.md

 ### 0.0.5

-- Fixed missing push of ``master`` and tags after finishing a release or agitflow hotfix.
+- Fixed missing push of ``master`` and tags after finishing a release or a hotfix.

 ### Note